Compute Infrastructure for ML Workloads

 For streaming responses, TTFB (Time To First Byte) matters more than E2E.
 TTFB includes network handshake + TTFT + first token serialization.
 Target: TTFB < 500 ms for responsive feel.

-\[\text{RTF} = \frac{T_{\text{processing}}}{T_{\text{output duration}}}\]For text streaming, comfortable reading is ~5 tok/s, so 20 tok/s decode gives RTF ≈ 0.25.
+\[\text{RTF} = \frac{T_{\text{processing}}}{T_{\text{output duration}}}\]For text streaming, comfortable reading is ~5 tok/s, so 20 tok/s decode gives RTF ≈ 0.25 (processing is 4× faster than reading).
 For audio generation:

 \[\text{RTF}_{\text{audio}} = \frac{T_{\text{text-enc}} + T_{\text{gen}}(N_{\text{aud-tok}}) + T_{\text{vocoder}}}{D_{\text{audio-sec}}}\]Autoregressive codec models typically achieve RTF 0.2–0.5.
 Diffusion-based synthesis has RTF 2–10× higher due to iterative denoising.